NaralaJithendra/NaralaJithendra/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Narala Jithendra, I'm an engineering student and a to-be developer from India who is passionate about Java, Python and Open Source.
+I'm Narala Jithendra, I'm an engineering graduate and developer from India who is passionate about Java, Python.

 - 🔭 I’m currently working on **Web 🌐** and **Java ** and **Spring Boot**.
 - 💬 Ask me about: **Tech 👨🏻‍💻**, **Memes 🤣**, **Marvel  🦸‍♂️🦸‍♀️**, **Music  :musical_note: :notes:**.